OrcaSlicer/OrcaSlicer_WIKI/material_settings/multimaterial/material_multimaterial.md

 ## Multi Filament

-Enable long retraction when extruder change and it's retraction distance when extruder change value.
+Enable long retraction when the extruder changes and set its retraction distance value for extruder changes.

 ## Tool change parameters with single extruder